 B. Buyer is a power marketer engaged in the purchase and sale of electrical capacity and energy.

-C. Buyer or Buyer's customers are required under Substantive Rules 23.67 and 23.70 adopted by the Public Utility Commission of Texas to nominate planned generation resources in order for Buyer or Buyer's customers to acquire planned transmission service to serve certain load within ERCOT ("ERCOT Capacity Requirements").

-D. Seller wishes to sell to Buyer and Buyer wishes to purchase from Seller electrical capacity and energy in order for Buyer to meet ERCOT Capacity Requirements under and subject to the terms and conditions hereinafter set forth.
+C. Seller wishes to sell to Buyer and Buyer wishes to purchase from Seller electrical capacity and energy subject to the terms and conditions hereinafter set forth.

 Agreements